The Problem With Our ‘Fexting’ Habit

-In a recent interview with Harper’s Bazaar, Jill Biden, First Lady of the U.S., made a deeply relatable admission.
-When discussing her 45-year-long relationship with the President, she revealed that the pair like to take their beef cellular.
-While their reasoning is to avoid fighting publicly in front of the Secret Service, the term ‘fexting’, which she so graciously coined for our benefit, was born.
+In a recent interview with Harper’s Bazaar, Jill Biden, First Lady, made a deeply relatable admission.
+When discussing her 45-year-long relationship with the president, she revealed that the pair like to take their beef cellular.
+While their reasoning is to avoid fighting publicly in front of the Secret Service, the term "fexting," which she so graciously coined for our benefit, was born.

 Advertisement